mrichman/dotfiles-1/README.md

-## Brian's dotfiles
+## Mark's dotfiles

 A collection of tools, scripts, configuration to make my shell and vim more awesome

-{forked from Erik St. Martin's dotfiles originally}
+{forked from Brian Ketelsen's dotfiles originally}

 ### Install